Vlad-Lab319/lhl-final/README.md

 2. The target audience is anyone who is looking to chat remotely with a lightweight and reliable application

-3. Emily Waters, Haris Rizwan, Vladimir Eremenko
+3. Emily Waters, Haris Rizwan, Vladimir Eremenko (here)

 ---